duongbao0803/fservice/README.md

 #### Introduction

 Fservice was developed such as a simplified online platform for Vinhomes Grand Park residents in Thu Duc, HCMC, facilitating convenient purchase of pre-designed apartment services via integrated VNPAY.
 Offers defined service periods and the flexibility to add individual services as needed.
-+ Guess can only refer to service package details.
++ Guest can only view detailed service packages.
+They can also register an account by verifying their email.
 + Customer can create home, order and track used services.
 + Staff can perform work and update results of services.
 + Admin can manage services, service packages, users...